Chandler-Kluser/msx-goauld-ga/README.md

 > **⚠️🚨 Warning 🚨⚠️**
 > For firmware 090 check 090 branch

 The MSX Goa'uld Guardian Angel for hard tasks.
-Made with [RP2040 Zero](https://www.waveshare.com/wiki/RP2040-Zero).

-Make sure to power Raspberry Pi Pico to MSX 5V power supply to Vout pin.

 ## Wiring